Small Animal Emergency Medicine

 House officers in the SA ECC service have a shared office space.
 There is access to numerous shared computer terminals through out the hospital and an extensive library of relevant textbooks is readily available.
 The Medical Library is in an adjacent building and the University has full online access to many medical resources including PubMed, Cab Abstracts and Web of Science.
 The facilities and resources for research opportunities are extensive.

-Faculty participating in the program: Dr Kate Hopper - holds a 50% clinical position; Dr Karl Jandrey - holds a 50% clinical position; Dr Steven Epstein - holds a 70% clinical position; Dr Angela Borchers is an associate veterinarian with a 90% clinical position.
-Dr. Casey Kohen is an associate veterinarian with 90 % clinical position.
+Faculty participating in the program: Dr Kate Hopper - holds a 50% clinical position; Dr Karl Jandrey - holds a 35% clinical position; Dr Steven Epstein - holds a 70% clinical position; Dr Jamie Burkitt Creedon– holds a 70 % clinical position, Dr Ron Li – holds a 50 % clinical position, Dr Angela Borchers is an associate veterinarian with a 90% clinical position:

 All faculty are involved in the clinical training of all interns.
 Dr Borchers is the director of the internship program and provides primary mentorship for the interns.
-Research projects, when applicable, are performed under the guidance of one or more faculty members, depending on the nature and topic of the project.
+Performing a research project is optional for interns and faculty will provide mentorship for research endeavors.

 Certification: A certificate of successful completion will be awarded at the end of the internship.

-To be considered for the internship, candidates must participate in a phone/skype interview.
-Interviews are by invitation only.
-All applicants who wish to interview for the internship must submit a CV to Dr. Angela Borchers at email@example.com by November 7, 2016 for consideration.
+Application: Interviews are by invitation only.
+Skype interviews are required and in-person interviews can be arranged if desired.
+All applicants who wish to interview for the internship must submit a CV to Dr. Angela Borchers at firstname.lastname@example.org by November 20, 2017 for consideration.
 The phone/skype interview will be approximately 20 minutes in length and will be scheduled either later in December or in early January.
 Personal interviews are not necessary for selection for the internship.

-State Licensure: Possession of a CA state license is not required.
+State Licensure: CA university based state license is required.

 California Driver’s License: Not required